wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-hadoop-use-mapreduce-powershell.md

 <properties
-   pageTitle="Use MapReduce and PowerShell with Hadoop | Windows Azure" description="Learn how to use PowerShell to remotely run MapReduce jobs with Hadoop on HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="Use MapReduce and PowerShell with Hadoop | Azure" description="Learn how to use PowerShell to remotely run MapReduce jobs with Hadoop on HDInsight." services="hdinsight" documentationCenter=""